Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-mlla-overview.md

 ## The Results: 7 Vulnerabilities That Mattered

-When the competition ended, measuring MLLA’s exact contribution was difficult.
-We had disabled logging early on, anticipating that logs would not be available during the final evaluation.
-As a result, we could not precisely quantify how many vulnerabilities MLLA uncovered relative to other modules.
+When the competition ended, we couldn't measure MLLA's exact contribution.
+We'd intentionally turned off logging early on to save storage and computing costs, which meant we couldn't get the exact final evaluation results for each module.
+However, by utilizing the OpenTelemetry logs from the organizers, we confirmed that MLLA contributed to finding at least 7 unique vulnerabilities.

-What we do know is that the submission data confirmed at least 7 unique vulnerabilities directly attributable to MLLA.
-These were not random crashes, but sophisticated bugs hiding behind validation layers, buried in complex file format parsers, and dependent on precise semantic relationships between code components.
-They required exactly the kind of strategic, format-aware analysis that traditional fuzzing struggles with.
+These weren't random crashes.
+They were sophisticated bugs hiding behind validation layers, buried in complex file format parsers, and dependent on precise semantic relationships between code components.
+Exactly the kind of strategic, format-aware vulnerabilities that traditional fuzzing struggles to find.

-Moreover, in our extensive internal testing before submission, MLLA consistently demonstrated its unique value.
-It often reached complex vulnerabilities that no other module could touch, and even when it did not directly trigger a bug itself (with the final crash discovered by BGA), its intermediate outputs — bug hypotheses, branch conditions, and semantic traces — significantly enriched UniAFL’s seed pool and results.
-In short, MLLA acted not only as a bug finder but also as a catalyst, amplifying the effectiveness of the broader system.
+But here's what really matters: in our extensive internal testing before submission, MLLA consistently demonstrated value beyond just finding bugs.
+It often reached complex vulnerabilities that no other module could touch.
+And even when MLLA didn't directly trigger the final crash (that honor went to its BGA component), its intermediate outputs like bug hypotheses, branch conditions, and semantic traces significantly enriched [UniAFL's](https://team-atlanta.github.io/blog/post-crs-multilang/) seed pool and results.
+MLLA acted not just as a bug finder, but as a catalyst that amplified the effectiveness of the entire system.

 ## The Engineering Reality Check